-Students in this certificate program should possess basic keyboarding skills, as well as fundamental word processing and digital presentation software skills, or take FIT1012 (Digital Technology for Business) concurrently.
+Students in this certificate program should possess basic keyboarding skills, as well as fundamental word processing and digital presentation software skills, or take FIT1010 (Topics in Computers) concurrently.
 They also should have basic knowledge of mechanical or architectural drafting.

 Upon completion of the Computer-Aided Drafting certificate program, credits earned can be applied directly into the associate in science degree program in Computerized Drafting.